 We selected China's main maize producing area as our study area (Fig. 1).
-Maize is one of the major crops in China and is planted over a wide region, the sown area and production account for 36% and 39% of food crops in 2019 (China Statistical Yearbook, 2020), respectively.
-The planting pattern and phenology of maize are highly heterogeneous due to the influence of climate conditions, soil properties, and anthropogenic activities (e.g., sowing date)(Wu et al., 2010).
+Maize is one of the major crops in China and is planted over a wide region, the sown area and production accounted for 36% and 39% of food crops in 2019 (National Bureau of Statistics of China, 2021), respectively.
+The planting pattern and phenology of maize are highly heterogeneous due to the influence of climate conditions, soil properties, and anthropogenic activities (e.g., sowing date) (Wu et al., 2010).
 The spring maize is mainly distributed in Northeast China, dominated by the single cropping type.
 However, summer maize is mainly planted in the Huang-Huai-Hai Plain (Fig. 1b), where the double cropping system (rotation between winter wheat and summer maize) is commonly seen (Luo et al., 2020).
 In addition, there is also a certain amount of maize in other provinces (e.g., Xinjiang province).
 The growth period of summer maize spans roughly from June (after the harvest of winter wheat) to October compared with that of spring maize from May to October.
 Furthermore, the maize in Northeast China is mainly rain-fed.
-In contrast, irrigation is needed for maize commonly exists in Huang-Huai-Hai Plain and Northwest China (arid and semi-arid areas)(Wu et al., 2010).
-Under these diverse cropping systems, phenology dates (such as v3 and maturity) of maize varied significantly over space.
+In contrast, irrigation is needed for maize and commonly exists in the Huang-Huai-Hai Plain and Northwest China (arid and semiarid areas) (Wu et al., 2010).
+Under these diverse cropping systems, phenology dates (such as v3 and maturity) of maize varied significantly between locations.